Sign up for the free Shakespeare Newsletter

 ACT IV SCENE II The same.
 Court of Pandarus' house.

-Enter TROILUS and CRESSIDA
+[Enter TROILUS and CRESSIDA]

-TROILUS Dear, trouble not yourself: the morn is cold.
+TROILUSDear, trouble not yourself: the morn is cold.

-CRESSIDA Then, sweet my lord, I'll call mine uncle down;
+CRESSIDAThen, sweet my lord, I'll call mine uncle down;

 He shall unbolt the gates.

-TROILUS Trouble him not; 5
+TROILUSTrouble him not;

 And give as soft attachment to thy senses